Nimaoth/Nev/docs/configuration.md

 ### Overview

-Settings are internally stored in stores, where each settings store consists of a json object, optionally a reference to a parent store and metadata for each setting (e.g. whether the store overrides or extends a specific setting).
+Settings are internally stored in stores, where each settings store consists of a JSON object, optionally a reference to a parent store and metadata for each setting (e.g. whether the store overrides or extends a specific setting).

 Setting stores can override or extend the settings from the parent.
 Some stores are loaded from a file, some are only in memory.